qri-io/website/content/docs/tutorials/cli_quickstart.md

 published dataset me/nalcs_standings
 ```

-To remove it from the registyr:
+To remove it from the registry:

 ```
 $ qri registry unpublish me/nalcs_standings